 The Company has received a Notice through speed post from DRT-II, New Delhi.
 The Lead Bank has filed petition before DRT Delhi against the Company under section 19(4) of the Act.
 The matter is listed before the registrar for completing of pleading.
 The company is contesting the matter.
-The company has filed an appeal against the honorable DRT-III, Delhi PO order before honorable DRAT-I, Delhi.
-The honorable DRAT-I, Delhi accepted the petition of the company.
+The council of Lead Bank submitted that a compromise has been reached between Banks and defendants, so the council of Lead Bank needs to file a consent decree before the tribunal.
+The PO noted the submission and has allowed time of 4 weeks to Lead Bank.

 A summon/notice had been received from the Directorate of Enforcement, Central Regional Office, Government of India, in the name of The Director, to appear before them along with various document.
-The Director/authorized representative of the company submitted relevant documents before the authorities/ offices / departments.
+The Director/authorized representative of the company is in process to submit relevant documents before the authorities/ offices / departments.